 Types of Agency Managed Services

-PPC agencies vary considerably expertise, so they will usually specialise in providing service to clients with a certain ad spend.
+PPC agencies vary considerably in expertise, so they will usually specialise in providing service to clients with a certain ad spend.
 The main types of PPC management service include:

 - Managed account with separate ad spend and monthly management fee (often with a set-up cost).